-All digital outputs on this port can source 4 mA or sink 8 mA and the digital inputs have standard TTL level thresholds and must not be driven below 0 Volts or above 5.0 Volts.
-DIO lines DIO1_0 thru DIO1_5 have $4.7K\Omega$ pull-up resistors to 5V biasing these signals to a logic"1".
+The DIO_0 thru DIO_7 digital outputs on this port can source 4 mA or sink 8 mA and have logic swings between 3.3V and ground.
+The digital inputs have standard TTL level thresholds and must not be driven below 0 Volts or above 5.0 Volts.
+DIO lines DIO_0 thru DIO 5 have 4.7KW pull-up resistors to 5V biasing these signals to a logic"1".
+DIO 6 and